-Backpacks: With two straps, one for each shoulder, backpacks are made to carry heavier setups for longer distances.
+• Backpacks: With two straps, one for each shoulder, backpacks are better balanced for carrying heavier kit over longer distances, or when travelling.
 They can be better weatherproofed than other types of camera bag, and often have extra space for other items like water bottles, or even an external hook for a tripod.
-The downside is that they often protrude out, so you might not want one if you're going to be hopping on busy buses and trains.
+The downside is that it can take longer to get at your camera gear.

-Sling bags: Kind of a marriage between backpacks and shoulder bags, sling bags are single-strap bags worn across one shoulder but on the back.
-The design is such that they can be slung around the body quickly to allow access to gear; hence the name.
-If you need quick access to your gear for street or reportage photography where something might happen at a moment's notice, then a sling-style bag is a good choice.
+• Sling bags: Kind of a marriage between backpacks and shoulder bags, sling bags are single-strap bags worn across one shoulder but on the back.
+The sling design means that they can be slung around the body quickly to allow access to gear.
+A sling-style bag is a good choice if you like your camera gear out of the way but still quickly reachable.

-Holsters: The smallest bag types, this are made for very light setups.
+• Holsters: The smallest bag types, this are made for very light setups.
 Some can even be worn on a belt, like a real holster!
+They're ideal for a single camera and lens, and smaller sizes are also called camera pouches.

-Roller bags: Why not let the Earth do the work?
-Roller bags have wheels that let you drag them around on the ground, and some can also convert to backpacks.
-They're not so hot for hill-walking or big hikes, but perfect for airports and train stations.
+• Roller bags: Ideal for frequent travellers and airports in particular, roller bags have wheels that let you drag them around on the ground, and some can also convert to backpacks.
+They're designed for camera transport, not easy access, so they are not for hill-walking or big hikes.

 No matter whether you're using a point-and-shoot camera, a mirrorless model with a couple of lenses, or a DSLR camera with flashguns, filters and various camera accessories included, there will be something on this page to suit you.
-So let's get to it, and remember you can click the headings to the right to jump right to any specific section.
+So let's get to it!

 Best camera bags and cases in 2021